Eunuch

 Eunuchs would usually be servants or slaves who had been castrated to make them less threatening servants of a royal court where physical access to the ruler could wield great influence.
-Seemingly lowly domestic functions—such as making the ruler's bed, bathing him, cutting his hair, carrying him in his litter, or even relaying messages—could, in theory, give a eunuch "the ruler's ear" and impart de facto power on the formally humble but trusted servant.
-Similar instances are reflected in the humble origins and etymology of many high offices.
+Seemingly lowly domestic functions—such as making the ruler's bed, bathing him, cutting his hair, carrying him in his litter, or even relaying messages—could, in theory, give a eunuch "the ruler's ear" and impart de facto power to the formally humble but trusted servant.

 Eunuchs supposedly did not generally have loyalties to the military, the aristocracy, or a family of their own (having neither offspring nor in-laws, at the very least).
-They were thus seen as more trustworthy and less interested in establishing a private "dynasty".
+They were thus seen as more trustworthy and less interested in establishing a private dynasty.
 Because their condition usually lowered their social status, they could also be easily replaced or killed without repercussion.

-In cultures that had both harems and eunuchs, eunuchs were sometimes used as harem servants.
+Eunuchs have been documented in several ancient and medieval societies, including the Byzantine Empire, Imperial China, the Ottoman Empire, and various Middle Eastern cultures.
+They often held significant power and influence in these societies, particularly in royal courts and harems.